Fusion’s Neutron Hammer: The Impact on Design

 Maintenance and Sealing: The Hidden Bottleneck

-This intense flux leads to rapid activation of structural materials, embrittlement, helium swelling and a challenge to the integrity of seal functions.
 Maintaining or replacing seals under such conditions requires full shutdown and remote intervention, which is costly and time-consuming.
 Without a hot cell or robotic maintenance infrastructure, this becomes a critical limitation.
+However, because of the operation conditions of SPARC, activation will be considerably more limited than in the case of ARC.

-ARC: Overcoming the Neutron Flux with FLiBe
+ARC: Overcoming the Neutron Flux Impact With FLiBe

 The follow-up to SPARC, ARC, is designed with this challenge in mind.
 It introduces a liquid immersion blanket made of FLiBe (a mixture of lithium fluoride and beryllium fluoride).